SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Maximum amount of projectiles spawned.

 **min_range**
-Minimum distance the game entity has to have to the target.
+Minimum distance to the targeted game entity.

 **max_range**
-Maximum distance at which the game entity can initiate the ability.
-Projectiles will be fired at targets further than this distance if the target was in range of the shooting game entity when the ability was initiated.
+Maximum distance to the targeted game entity.

 **reload_time**
-Time until the ability can be used again.
+Time until the ability can be used again in seconds.
 The timer starts after the *last* projectile has been fired.

 **spawn_delay**
-Time between the initiation of the ability and first projectile being fired.
+Time to wait between the initiation of the ability and spawning the first projectile in seconds.

 **projectile_delay**
-Time until the next projectile is spawned when multiple projectiles are fired.
+Time to wait until the next projectile is spawned when `min_projectiles > 1` in seconds.

 **require_turning**
-Determines whether the game entity must turn towards the target.
+Determines whether the game entity must face the target before it can use the ability.

 **manual_aiming_allowed**
 Determines whether the ability can be aimed at a coordinate instead of a `GameEntity` object.